Energy-Sparks/energy-sparks-data-pipeline/README.md

 Within this bucket, folders called archive-* are archived versions of processed files.

+## Development and testing

+Run `bundle install` to install the required gems locally.

+Run `bundle exec rspec` to run the test suite.
+The tests stub calls to the S3 service to monitor requests made and to fake responses.

+Run `bundle exec guard` to run tests automatically as files change.

 ## Serverless

 The setup of the buckets, lambdas and associated permissions is managed